 Here are the cheapest insurers for a Lexus IS.

-Insurance CompanyAverage Monthly QuoteMile Auto $68 Farmers $103 Root $104 Progressive $111 Dairyland $113 Mercury $124 National General $124 Direct Auto $124 Kemper $136 The General $141 Disclaimer: Table data sourced from real-time quotes from Insurify's 50-plus partner insurance providers.
-Actual quotes may vary based on the policy buyer's unique driver profile.
+Insurance CompanyAverage Monthly QuoteMile Auto $68 Farmers $103 Root $104 Progressive $111 Dairyland $113 Mercury $124 National General $124 Direct Auto $124 Kemper $136 The General $141 Disclaimer: Table data is based on real-time quotes from Insurify’s network of 500+ insurance partners.
+Actual rates may vary depending on the policyholder’s individual profile and coverage needs.

 The Lexus RX is the brand’s cheapest model to insure, with an average monthly cost of $139.
 It’s one of the bestselling luxury cars in the country and ranks as one of Kelley Blue Book’s best luxury SUVs.[2]
 The Lexus RX has a starting MSRP of $50,475.